ShareKM/KMAP-C/mex/README.md

 >
 ### Usage:

 The usage command should be run within the MATLAB environment after the MEX file has been successfully compiled.
 It executes the compiled MEX function with the specified input arguments.
+Please go to the **KMAP-M** package for details.

 ## MEX Files for Generating a Model Time Activity Curve (TAC)